Building Game Changers…

 We offer our Life Skills Experience in 1.5 hour classes, once a week, for eight consecutive weeks of programming.
 Classes are held year-round with winter, spring, summer, and fall sessions.
 With a variety of days each week at multiple locations, there are several opportunities for participants to get started!
 Participants will find that as they progress through the program, a variety of opportunities are presented including local and national events, leadership development, and competitive events!

 UPCOMING!
 Fall 2021 Life Skills Experience Classes

-Fall registration will open on August 2nd to all.
-Fall classes begin Tuesday, September 7th!
+Fall registration is now open!
+Fall classes begin Tuesday, September 7th.
 Fall programming will end the week of October 26-November 1.
-The final week November 2-November 8 will be a certification week for those participants who are eligible to test into the next level.
+The week November 2-November 8 will be a certification week for those participants who are eligible to test into the next level.

 Check Out What Programs are Available Near You!